kcanfixit/soc-core-skills/README.md

-# soc-core-skills
+## soc-core-skills ##
+This repository features items created and collected from completing the below Pay-What-You-Can Course course from Antisyphon Training:

-SOC Core Skills with John Strand of Black Hills Information Security is a Pay-What-You-Can Course course, available at Antisyphon Training.
+SOC Core Skills with John Strand, Owner of Black Hills Information Security

+Learn More about this course from the legend himself, John Strand: https://youtu.be/Zvo4xdm5Sw0 Check out the course on Antisyphon Training and reserve your seat at the next live online class: https://www.antisyphontraining.com/soc-core-skills-w-john-strand
-Learn More about this course: https://www.antisyphontraining.com/soc-core-skills-w-john-strand View Live Class Schedule: https://www.antisyphontraining.com/soc-core-skills-w-john-strand/#live-schedule
+View Live Class Schedule: https://www.antisyphontraining.com/soc-core-skills-w-john-strand/#live-schedule

 Description: